OP-DSL/Tridsolver-FPGA/Docs/HLS_Techniques.md

    }
 }
 ```
-Here we guide compiler about the dependency distance(DIST=g) using #pragma HLS dependence directive. if g is a constant, compiler will automatically find the dependency distance.
+Here we guide compiler about the dependency distance(DIST=g) using `#pragma HLS dependence` directive. if g is a constant, compiler will automatically find the dependency distance.

 ### Ping Pong buffers inference using Nested loop Vs Flatened Loop
 Since forward loop memory access and backward loop memory accesss are in opposite direction in Thomas solver, we need to transfer data between two loops using memory.
 When we target higher perfromance, each loops should execute in parallel.
 Basically they are mapped to two hardware modules which operates in parallel.
 Inorder to infer that, memories used in those loops should have one operations, first loop writes the data and second loop reads the data.
 This is called as ping pong buffers or double buffers, requires twice memory as executing one loop after another.
-We can use the Xilinx data flow directive to execute both loops in parallel.
+We can use the Xilinx `dataflow` directive to execute both loops in parallel.

 ```C
 for(int j =0; j < Batch_size/g; j++){